Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## How do I drill down?

-To navigate to sub-directory that is within the current directory, use the `cd` command with the name of the sub-directory that is the desired destination.
+To navigate to a sub-directory that is within the current directory, use the `cd` command with the name of the sub-directory that is the desired destination.

 ```bash
 foo@bar$ cd bar